akherlan/onlineshop/README.md

 Clone this repository and direct to the project working directory.

 The project is using Axios module in Node.js.
-To running the code you need to install Node.js on your local machine and install required dependencies from `package.json` using npm (Node.js package manager):
+For running the code you need to install Node.js on your local machine and install required dependencies from `package.json` using npm (Node.js package manager):

 ```bash
 npm install